asakusarb/action_args/README.md

 ActionArgs plays very nice with Rails 4 StrongParameters.

 In this `show` action, ActionArgs `require`s the `id` parameter.
-Hence, raises an error if the `id` value has not been specified, in the same way as usual Ruby methods do.
+Hence, if the `id` value has not been specified in the request parameter, it raises an error in the same way as usual Ruby methods do.

 ```ruby
 class UsersController < ApplicationController